The Singleton

 ---

 Jeff did not cheer.
-Maya watched him, because watching Jeff was her job now, and she saw his jaw tighten at a specific moment of the film and not let go.
-The moment: The Anchor, stripped of his power, running across a rooftop toward a falling child, with no certainty of making it.
+Maya watched him, because watching Jeff was her work now, and she saw his jaw set at one exact moment and not let go: the Anchor, stripped of his power, running across a rooftop toward a falling child, with no telemetry, no certainty he would reach her in time.

-When the movie ended and the kids were being tucked in, Maya turned to Jeff in the hallway.
+When the credits ran and the kids were being tucked in, Maya stopped him in the hallway.

 "You saw yourself in him."